 African National Congress (ANC) supporters in KwaZulu-Natal plan to form a huge car convoy and drive to Nongoma on Friday to visit party members who were shot during a rally in the area last month, the party said on Thursday.

 ”We will visit Nongoma tomorrow.
 We felt that we had to visit our comrades who got injured during the rally,” said ANC provincial secretary Senzo Mchunu.

 ANC MP and a member of the Zulu Royal family, Prince Zeblon Zulu, and his daughter-in-law Dorris Zulu were shot just minutes after they had left the rally.
+They both survived.

 Six ANC members were severely assaulted when the buses they were travelling to the rally in were hit by stones.

 There were serious tensions between the Inkatha Freedom Party (IFP) and ANC supporters during the rally and the ruling party blamed the IFP for the attacks.
 The IFP denied the accusation.